 Spontaneously dividing active droplets as a model for protocells

 The first lifeforms on earth must have been simple enough to emerge spontaneously, but they also needed to divide and propagate, such that natural selection and evolution could lead to more complex lifeforms.
 So far, the physical properties of such early cells are unclear, but it has been proposed almost a century ago that they could have been liquid-like droplets.
-We showed that such simple liquid droplets can indeed divide spontaneously if the chemical reaction that builds the droplet material from precursors is driven by an external energy input, like sun light or heat from thermal vents.
-Here, the chemical reaction of these active droplets plays the role of a prebiotic metabolism.
+We showed that such simple liquid droplets can indeed divide spontaneously if a chemical reaction that builds the droplet material from precursors is driven by an external energy input, like sun light or heat from thermal vents.
+Such a chemical reaction then plays the role of a prebiotic metabolism of these active droplets.

 ▷ Publication: Zwicker et al, Nature Physics (2016)